scrapy/scrapy/docs/topics/settings.rst

 ------------------------
 Default: ``'queuelib.PriorityQueue'``

 Type of priority queue used by scheduler.
+Another available type is ``scrapy.pqueues.DownloaderAwarePriorityQueue``.
+``scrapy.pqueues.DownloaderAwarePriorityQueue`` is works better than ``'queuelib.PriorityQueue'`` when you crawl many different domains in parallel.
+But ``scrapy.pqueues.DownloaderAwarePriorityQueue``
+does not work together with :setting:`CONCURRENT_REQUESTS_PER_IP`.

 .. setting:: SPIDER_CONTRACTS